Cghlewis/data-mgmt-ed-research-book/_book/07-roles.md

 ### Project coordinator

 The project coordinator (or project manager) is an essential member of the research team.
-As the name implies, this person typically coordinates all research activities and ensures compliance with agencies such as the IRB.
+As the name implies, this person typically coordinates all research activities and ensures compliance with oversight such as the IRB.
 Tasks they may oversee include recruitment and consenting of participants, creation of data collection materials, creation of protocols and standard operating procedures (SOPs), training data collectors, data collection scheduling, and more.
 The project coordinator may also supervise many of the other research team roles, such as research assistants.

 ### Data manager